DragonSpit/HPCsharp/README.md

 ## Merge Sort

-Parallel Merge Sort uses multiple CPU cores to accelerate performance.
+Merge Sort provides a performance boost comparing with Linq.OrderBy when running on a single core, but is not competitive with Array.Sort().
-On variety of machines, sorting an array of Int32's, performance in Millions of Int32's per second is:
+On a single core on variety of machines, sorting an array of Int32's, performance in Millions of Int32's per second is:

 *Algorithm*|*Random*|*Presorted*|*Constant*|*Description*
 --- | --- | --- | --- | ---